 Learn more about the Manitoba Program at Manitoba Business Investor Stream

 For applicants wanting to open and operate a farm in rural Manitoba.
 Candidates are initially issued with a temporary work permit.
 They are nominated for permanent residence after establishing a business meeting the conditions of a Business Performance Agreement.

-If you are a Business Applicant and would like to reside and invest in Canada, please contact our office for more information.
+If you are a Business Applicant and would like to reside and invest in Canada, please contact our Immigration Lawyer for more information.